 Get it here!
 Cray1_r2.zip

-The project is now hosted on Google code: The Cray-1X Project
+The project is now hosted on Google code, and is morphing into a single-CPU Cray X-MP with a working copy of COS 1.17: The Cray-1X Project